turingschool/curriculum/source/projects/feed_engine/feed_engine_concepts.markdown

 * Register one or more Twitter usernames to track
 * Register one or more FourSquare usernames to track

 Then, while on the trip, any events from those three sources are automatically added and visible both within the feed for that individual trip and my aggregate feed of all my trips.
-I'd also like to subscribe to other people's trips to peek in on their trips.

-## Softline - An Event Tracker for Software Teams
+## Agility Board - An Event Tracker for Software Teams

 Keeping track of agile software projects is hard.
 Let's create an activity feed that can bring it all together.
 After creating an account on the site I can:

 * Create a project
 * Register one Pivotal Tracker project
 * Register one Github project
+* Integrate with TravisCI
 * Generate a unique email address for this feed

 Then, while working on the project:

 * Changes from tracker (stories added, completed, comments, etc) are reflected in the feed
-* Activity from Github (pushes, issues, etc) are reflected in the feed
+* Activity from Github (pushes, issues, etc) is reflected in the feed
 * Any emails sent to the project-specific address show up in the feed
+* Build status updates from TravisCI show up in the feed

-Given that our team is super-agile and constantly pushing code, it's important that these events have some aggregation.
-Like if the same person pushes code three times within a few hours, it should just show up with one event in the stream that links to all three commits.
+Given that our team is super-agile and constantly pushing code, these events have smart aggregation.
+If the same person pushes code three times within a few hours, Agility Board only displays one event in the stream that links to all three commits.
 Or delivering two features in Tracker shows up as just one entry with two links.

 ## Tuneline - A Music Timeline